Multi-Source Diffusion Models for Simultaneous Music Generation and Separation: Method

 We view source separation as a specific instance of conditional generation, where we condition the generation process on the given mixture $\mathbf{y} = \mathbf{y}(0)$.
 This requires computing the score function of the posterior distribution:

-Standard methods for implementing conditional generation for diffusion models involve directly estimating the posterior score in Eq. \eqref{eq:posterior_separation} at training time (i.e., Classifier Free Guidance, as described in \cite{ho2021classifierfree}) or estimating the likelihood function $p(\mathbf{y}(0)\mid\mathbf{x}(t))$ and using the Bayes formula to derive the posterior.
-The second approach typically involves training a separate model, often a classifier, for the score of the likelihood function as in Classifier Guided conditioning, outlined in \cite{dariwal2021class_guidance}.
+Standard methods for implementing conditional generation for diffusion models involve directly estimating the posterior score in Eq. \eqref{eq:posterior_separation} at training time (i.e., Classifier Free Guidance \citep{ho2021classifierfree}) or estimating the likelihood function $p(\mathbf{y}(0)\mid\mathbf{x}(t))$ and using the Bayes formula to derive the posterior.
+The second approach typically involves training a separate model, often a classifier, for the likelihood score (i.e., Classifier Guidance \citep{dariwal2021class_guidance}).

 In diffusion-based generative source separation, learning a likelihood model is typically unnecessary because the relationship between $\mathbf{x}(t)$ and $\mathbf{y}(t)$ is represented by a simple function, namely the sum.
 A natural approach is to model the likelihood function based on such functional dependency.
-This is the approach taken by \cite{jayaram2020}, where they use a Gaussian likelihood function: with the standard deviation given by a hyperparameter $\gamma(t)$.
+This is the approach taken by \citep{jayaram2020source}, where they use a Gaussian likelihood function: with the standard deviation given by a hyperparameter $\gamma(t)$.
 The authors argue that aligning the $\gamma(t)$ value to be proportionate to $\sigma(t)$ optimizes the outcomes of their NCSN-BASIS separator.

 We present a novel approximation of the posterior score function in Eq. \eqref{eq:posterior_separation} by modeling $p(\mathbf{y}(t)\mid \mathbf{x}(t))$ as a Dirac delta function centered in $\sum_{n=1}^N\mathbf{x}_n(t)$: